kuma-dayo/RuntimeDumper/README.md

 ## How to use?

 - Download dll from release or compile it (**as Release**) yourself
-- Rename it to `version.dll` and put it in the same folder as the game
+- Rename it to `mhypbase.dll` or Use [VersionShim](https://github.com/Xpl0itR/VersionShim) to inject the dll

 ## Credit